winglang/wing/README.md

 ### 3.2 for statement

-For..in statement is used to iterate over an array or set. type annotation after an iteratee (left hand side of `in`) is optional.
+`for..in` statement is used to iterate over an array or set.
+type annotation after an iteratee (left hand side of `in`) is optional.
+"For" statement condition expression in Wing is not surrounded by parenthesis.

 > ```TS
 > // Wing program: